ssamarasam/cyber-security-learning/CompTIA Security/Dians CompTIA Security+ course.md

 - Monitoring and Revision when tech shift and givernance must adapt with latest changes and regulatory changes

 Governance structures:
-- boards - board of directrors oversee the management of an org
+- boards - board of directrors oversee the management of an org - strategic direction - siginificant decisions
 - committees - subgroup of boards - aduit committee, governance comm, secu-comm
 - governement entities - they establish lay and regulations that ogrs must comply with
 - centraliuzed and decentralized structures